 Remind Me That Even When I'm Not Trying I'm Stunning

 Any parent, male of female, is probably going to physically change after becoming a parent.
 Whether it's bags under the eyes from lack of sleep, a different body shape, a wardrobe that has taken a hit, or hair that's always in a topknot, things might be a little different.
 That can leave a lot of people, especially moms, feeling sort of depressed (since society has dictated a very narrow definition of "beautiful") or perhaps wistful for what they "used to look like."
 So, being reminded that I'm not only attractive, but effortlessly enchanting, is going to make me feel confident which is, potentially, going to get my motor going.
 (Also, it's going to remind me, once again, that you're really sweet, which is a turn on.)

 If You Love Something Set It Free

-time away from my daily life and responsibilities.
+I don't know about you, but I am most likely to feel in the mood when I feel like myself.
+Sometimes, to feel like myself, I'm going to need to recharge my batteries with some time away from my daily life and responsibilities.
 It's not that I don't dearly love my partner and the children: it's that they're not the only things I love, and I want to get in touch with the people, places, things, and activities that also make me happy, because it's probably been a while.
-Remind Me That You're Into The Whole Package

-even more amazing.
+Complimenting my appearance is a serious morale boost, don't get me wrong, but complimenting my brain and personality is even more amazing.
 Feeling understood, appreciated, and admired is a sure way to get me to feel confident and loved, and feeling confident and loved is an excellent start to getting me to feel amorous.
-Sexting

 I mean, it sounds trite and obvious, but come on!
 Who doesn't love a good sext from a loving partner?
 As long as you don't overdo it, this is awesome.
 Besides, I'm pretty sure this is what texting and camera phones were invented for...